How to Open Bank Account in Hong Kong

 Bank Charges in Hong Kong

 Hong Kong bank fees depend on the bank.
-Most of the banks have a monthly maintenance fee.
+Most banks in Hong Kong charge a monthly account fee, which is typically waived if you maintain a minimum balance in your account.
+This fee can range from a few dollars to over HKD100 per month, depending on the type of account you have and the bank you are with.
 Some banks also have a requirement that you maintain a minimum account balance of up to HKD 10,000.
 In case you fail to maintain the minimum balance, you are charged a fee on top of the monthly fee.
-Withdrawing money from another bank’s ATM usually costs around HKD 15 and 20 for every withdrawal.

 International Money Transfer